schristakis/5g-core-slicing/README.md

 ```
 cd 5g-amf-scaling/oai-5g-core
 ```
-In orde to deploy each function you have to execute the following command for each core network function:
+In order to deploy each function you have to execute the following command for each core network function:

 ```
 helm install {network_function_name} {path_of_network_function}